 Do not make too few shapes.
-Each shape is passed as a whole to OpenGL (splitting shape on the fly would cause unacceptable slowdown), and shapes may be culled using frustum culling or occlusion queries.
+Each shape is passed as a whole to GPU (splitting shape on the fly would cause unacceptable slowdown), and shapes may be culled using frustum culling (active by default) or occlusion culling.
 By using only a few very large shapes, you make this culling worthless.

 A rule of thumb is to keep your number of shapes in a scene between 100 and 1000.
 But that's really just a rule of thumb, different level designs will definitely have different considerations.

 You can also look at the number of triangles in your shape.
 Only a few triangles for a shape is not optimal — we will waste resources by creating a lot of VBOs, each with only a few triangles (the engine cannot yet combine the shapes automatically).
 Instead, merge your shapes — to have hundreds or thousands of triangles in a single shape.